 The Red Sea Trough (RST) is a low-pressure system extending toward the Levant from the south.
 It is one of the northward extensions of the African Monsoon, and the most frequent of these, attributed to the Lee Effect of continuous mountain ridges along the Red Sea.
-It is present during 19% of the days annually: mostly in the fall, slightly less during the winter, and fading out by mid-spring.
-The RST transports toward the Levant hot and dry air from the Arabian Peninsula and surroundings via southeasterly winds, often accompanied by haze or dust storms.
-It is mostly a lower-level system, accompanied by upper-level westerlies or by anticyclonic flow, hence mostly without rain over the East Mediterranean (EM).
+It is present during 19% of the days annually: mostly in the fall, slightly less during the winter, and fades out by mid-spring.
+The RST transports hot and dry air from the Arabian Peninsula and surroundings toward the Levant via southeasterly winds, often accompanied by haze or dust storms.
+It is mostly a lower-level system, supplemented by upper-level westerlies or by an anticyclonic flow, hence mostly without rain over the East Mediterranean (EM).

 During conditions of dry air, implied by the lower-level easterly flow (e.g., Saaroni et al. 1998), and an absence of upper-level dynamic ascent, the resulting RST is a dry system with no rain (Dayan et al. 2001, Ziv et al. 2005).